cucumber/cucumber-jvm/spring/README.md

 Cucumber Spring
 ===============

-Use Cucumber-Spring to manage state between steps and for scenarios.
+Use Cucumber Spring to manage state between steps and for scenarios.

-Add the `cucumber-spring` dependency to your pom.
+Add the `cucumber-spring` dependency to your pom.xml:

 ```xml
 <dependencies>